gboeing/ppde642/syllabus/readme.md

   - Boeing.
 2020.
 Off the Grid... and Back Again?
 The Recent Evolution of American Street Network Planning and Design.
 Journal of the American Planning Association.
 [Direct link](https://doi.org/10.1080/01944363.2020.1819382).
 [USC link](https://www-doi-org.libproxy2.usc.edu/10.1080/01944363.2020.1819382)

-Assignment 3 due the following Wednesday.
+Assignment 3 due the following Tuesday.